 Cons: Fragile tips, somewhat “scratchy color application, still rather expensive

 Caran d’Ache Pablo

-Despite not being as commonplace as some of the others, the Caran D’ache Pablo pencils are a water-resistant line of premium pencils offered by the Swiss company that we really like.
+Despite not being as commonplace as some of the others, the Caran D’ache Pablo pencils are a water-resistant line of premium pencils offered by the Swiss company that we like.
 The small 3.8mm diameter oil-based lead is quite strong and can easily be sharpened to a fine point, making it effective for detailed areas.
 The color application is quite smooth and is void of wax bloom and the color intensity can be very good, although it may take a few passes.
-With sets from 12 all the way up to 120, color selection is plentiful and varied.
+With sets from 12 up to 120, color selection is plentiful and varied.
 All of this is packaged in an attractive hexagonal wood barrel.